This package is maintained by the Data Science and Analytics Branch of the British Columbia Ministry of Citizens’ Services.

 This downloads (with your permission) the most recent version of HYDAT and then saves it in a location on your computer where

 tidyhydat’s function will look for it.
-Do be patient though as this takes a long time!
+Do be patient though as this can take a long time!
 To see where HYDAT was saved you can run

 To download real-time data using the datamart we can use approximately the same conventions discussed above.
 Using